 “Each company has its own paradigm for which channels are default for communications,” says Besner.
 “For example, at one company, the typical communication is to send an email but another may be for people to pick up the phone.”

-Only about half of employees say they know what is expected of them at work, according to Gallup.
+Only about half of employees say they know what is expected of them at work, according to Gallup research.
 Expectations, however, are necessary for moving a hybrid organization forward.
 Managers must effectively communicate to employees their responsibilities and provide transparency around how performance will be evaluated.

 Expectations are especially vital for those working remotely, as they will have more autonomy over the structure of their day.
 Provide clear expectations by setting goals, timelines, and milestones.
 Besner says it's essential to have regularly scheduled check-ins to stay aligned.

 Hybrid virtual teams will also need to have clear expectations around availability.
 On-site employees will likely have traditional work hours, but remote employees may develop a more flexible schedule.
 If those working from home must be available at certain times or respond to calls or messages within a set period, this needs to be established upfront.
 Since remote employees may be working outside of “normal” working hours, on-site employees should establish expectations and boundaries around their off-time.

 Create an Atmosphere of Trust

 Technology can help facilitate team communication and performance management, but a positive culture requires trust, says Besner.
 The pandemic proved that an employee’s output doesn’t suffer when they work remotely.
 In fact, many companies have reported a boost in productivity, instead.

 While it’s natural to confuse presence for productivity, managers need to trust that their employees are capable of getting their job done no matter where they’re working and avoid micromanagement.